MR-Kotuk/MR-Kotuk/README.md

 Hi 👋 My name is MR_Kotuk
 ==========================

-I am a Junior C# and Unity Developer
+I am a Junior Software Engineer
 -----------------------------

 ## About me